aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/api-compilation-python-api.md

 Within the graph or subgraph, the compile method selects and sends Neuron-supported operations to Neuron-Compiler for compilation and saves the compiled artifacts in the graph.

-The “`--num-neuroncores`” option directs compiler to limit compiled graph to run on a specified number of NeuronCores.
+The “`--num-neuroncores`” option directs Neuron to compile graph to the specified number of NeuronCores.
 This number can be less than the total available NeuronCores on an Inf1 instance.

-Please note that compiling for more than the number of available NeuronCores will work during compilation but result in resource error during inference operation.
+Please note that compiling for more than the number of available NeuronCores will pass compilation but will later result in resource error during inference operation.

 The compiled graph can be saved using the MXNet save_checkpoint and served using MXNet Model Serving.